 We could also offer help regarding possession proceedings, dilapidations, rent review issues and development planning.

-Whether you are buying or selling a commercial property by private tender or auction, First4lawyers can provide access to a team of property specialists with experience in all manner of business property transactions.
-Contact us to discuss your requirements with no obligation.
+Whether you are buying or selling a commercial property by private tender or auction, First4Lawyers can provide access to a team of property specialists with experience in all manner of business property transactions.
+Contact us for a no-obligation chat about your requirements.